 Where to Find Custom-made Study Plans:

 You can find websites on the internet which provide online custom-made study plans.
 You could also engage a personal tutor or coach to prepare one for you.
-Either of these two options could turn out to be expensive, however.
-A good alternative is to prepare your own plan to study for ASVAB.
+However, amongst these two options hiring a tutor can prove to be expensive.
+Thus, a good alternative is to prepare your own methodology for studying.
 This is not as difficult as it sounds.
 Follow these ten steps to prepare your own study plan for ASVAB.

 Make Your Own Study Plan for ASVAB:

 1) First of all, gather all information that you can about the actual ASVAB.
-You can do this by visiting the official website for the ASVAB, that is, www.official-asvab.com.
+You can do this by visiting the official website, the link to which is as follows: www.official-asvab.com.
 Familiarize yourself with the subtests, duration of each section, etc and take a look at the sample questions.

 2) Decide how well you want to perform in the test.
 This should include a minimum score that you have to achieve, and a maximum score that you feel you will be able to achieve.

-3) Next, take a full length pre test to determine how much you need to study for ASVAB.
+3) Next, take a full length pre test to determine how much you need to prepare for the test, i.e. identify your strengths and weaknesses.
 This step is very important.
 Without it, you could waste valuable preparation time.

-4) Make an educated guess about how much time you need to be able to prepare for the ASVAB.
+4) Make an educated guess about how much time you need to be able to prepare for this test.
 Assess your speed of study, and keep in mind that you may be able to go through some topics faster than you do for other topics.

-5) The next step in your plan to study for ASVAB is to calculate how much time you can spare for preparation.
+5) The next step in your plan a schedule and calculate how much time you can spare for preparation.
 It may be better to count the hours available per week as you may have more time spare over the weekend.

 6) At this stage of your planning, you have to make a time-table of preparation.
 The time-table should be in writing on paper, or as a soft copy in your computer.
-It should be in a place where you can view it often, as a reminder of what you have achieved and how much remains for you to study for ASVAB.
+It should be in a place where you can view it often, as a reminder of what you have achieved and how much remains for you to complete your preparation.

-8) The next step is to collect the materials you need to study for ASVAB.
+8) The next step is to collect the materials you need to help you prepare for the examination.
 You can begin with a basic prep book that contains information on all the subtests, for example, the Kaplan ASVAB 2011 Edition.
 As you proceed, you can also use materials that target any particularly tough topics.
 Your study materials should also include a sufficient number of pretests, so that you can assess your progress as you prepare.

 9) You should plan to finish preparing for a subtest, one at a time.
 Then you should take a pretest only for that section, and move on to the next section only if you feel your performance was satisfactory.
 If any subject is especially difficult for you, plan to alternate its preparation with an easy subject.
 You can avoid boredom and frustration if you do this.